software-research-llc/spacenet5/README.md

 SpaceNet5, sponsored by Cosmiq Works et al., sought an automated method of identifying damaged road networks so that first responders could reach necessary areas efficiently after natural disasters, also using only satellite imagery.

+The given samples for this one were single satellite images of road networks.
+The required output was a set of coordinates representing a graph of the usable roads in the input image, as well as the speed at which those roads could be safely traveled.

 [Cosmiq Works](https://www.cosmiqworks.org)